DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 ### Playtesting:
+- Some ppl will be in-call and play the game in front of another person so they can get their feedback in real-time
+- Other ppl will be sent a build w/ a form of some sort to fill out after playing

 ### Money / Steam Page Setup
 - I've already sent the application in for the Steam Page last week.